-A. Paving: Designed for pedestrian use only.
+A. Paving: Designed for parking and light duty commercial vehicles.

 - A. Perform work in accordance with ACI 301, requirements of Sections 03100, 03200 and 03300. - B. Obtain cementitious materials from same source throughout.

 A. Do not place concrete when base surface temperature is less than 40 degrees F, or surface is wet or frozen.